imthenachoman/nSPTiles/README.md

 \*\*\* *If this is the first time you're using* ***nSPTiles*** *then download this [`zip file`](https://github.com/imthenachoman/nSPTiles/zipball/master) and upload `nSPTiles.1.0.min.js` it to a document library in your SharePoint site.
 You'll need to know the path to the file later.* \*\*\*

+Using a CEWP uses client-side JavaScript to pull information from the `nSPTiles` list using SharePoint's REST API.
+The code is configured to run on page load which means the tiles will be visible before the page is drawn, however, it does add a slight delay to the page load.

  1. add a CEWP to a WebPart page and add code like below (either directly in the CEWP source code editor or link to an HTML file)

     ```html